Structural Sign Herdability in Temporally Switching Networks with Fixed Topology: INTRODUCTION

 Although the structural controllability of time-varying systems has been widely explored in literature, research in the direction of structural herdability is still in its early stages.
-While the sign pattern of the network is the basis for herdability analysis, combining it with strong structural controllability and sign controllability \citep{ruf2019herdability}, in many cases, the edge weight also affects herdability \citep{pradeep2025}.
-The paper \citep{pradeep2025} studies the effect of edge weights on herdability and establishes a necessary and sufficient condition for $\mathcal{SS}$ herdability of an arbitrary digraph with a layered wise unisigned graph as a basis.
+While the sign pattern of the network is the basis for herdability analysis, combining it with strong structural controllability and sign controllability \citep{ruf2019herdability}, in many cases, the edge weight also affects herdability \citep{pradeep}.
+In our previous work \citep{pradeep}, we studied the effect of edge weights on herdability.
+We established a necessary and sufficient condition for $\mathcal{SS}$ herdability of an arbitrary digraph with a layered wise unisigned graph as a basis.
 All these studies are in time-invariant networks, while in this paper, we study the $\mathcal{SS}$ herdability of a temporally switching time-varying graph with fixed topology throughout all the snapshots, adopting from \citep{lebon2024controllability}.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We introduce structural sign $(\mathcal{SS})$ herdability in temporally switching networks, where the sequence of switching and topology of the network is fixed, only the edge weights vary.
-We account for both edge weights and sign patterns, and study the conditions for $\mathcal{SS}$ herdability of this particular class of temporal networks.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We introduce structural sign $(\mathcal{SS})$ herdability in a special type of temporally switching networks, where the sequence of switching and topology of the network is fixed, only the edge weights vary.
+We account for both edge weights and sign patterns of the underlying digraph, and study the conditions for $\mathcal{SS}$ herdability of this particular class of temporal networks.

-\item While temporal switching can improve controllability (herdability), we show that switching between systems that share the same structure and edge weights does not provide any benefit.
+\item While temporal switching can improve controllability (herdability), we show that switching between systems that share the same structure and edge weights does not provide any benefit in herdability.
 We also show that, for a system that is not $\mathcal{SS}$ herdable to become $(\mathcal{SS})$ herdable, the switch sequence must contain at least one snapshot with a different parametric realization.

-\item Using a relaxed version of sign sign-matching condition introduced in~\citep{pradeep2025}, in the signed layered graph $\mathcal{G}_s$, we map the temporal segmentation in each snapshot and show that for a temporal network with fixed topology, the $\mathcal{SS}$ herdability is achieved in two snapshots.
+\item Using a relaxed version of the sign-matching introduced in~\citep{pradeep}, we map the temporal segmentation in each snapshot and show that for a temporal network with fixed topology, the $\mathcal{SS}$ herdability is achieved in two snapshots.

 \end{itemize}